DJFPaul/grandMA2-Chataigne-Module/README.md

 ---
-Below documentation is pre-relase and work in progress.
+Below documentation is pre-release and work in progress.
 ---